MaximilianMauroner/MaximilianMauroner/README.md

 ## My Toolkit

-- Frontend: React, Next.js (and a bit of Svelte when I’m feeling adventurous)
+- Frontend: React(Next.js) (and a bit of Svelte when I’m feeling adventurous)
 - Mobile: React Native
-- Backend: PHP or plain C (I gave Rust a spin, but I missed the low-level fun)
+- Backend: TypeScript, PHP or plain C (I gave Rust a spin, but I somehow liked C more)
 - CI/CD pipelines—because manual deploys are the worst

 ## Favorite Projects